A TO Z JARGON BUSTER

 The rate of interest set by the Bank of England.

 Insurance against the cost of repairing damage to property caused by events such as fire, storm or flood, or even rebuilding a property from scratch following major structural damage.
-All mortgage lenders insist you have adequate buildings insurance, in order to safeguard the money they are lending.
+All mortgage lenders usually insist you have adequate buildings insurance, in order to safeguard the money they are lending.
 All Insurance companies will have an excess payable in the event of a claim.

 Buy to Let Mortgage